 Theatre Rhinoceros Presents B.S.

-Theatre Rhinoceros presents a FREE Zoom/Facebook Live presentation of B. S., conceived and performed by John Fisher on Thursday, February 18, 2021 at 8pm for free!
+Theatre Rhinoceros presents a free Zoom/Facebook Live presentation, B. S., conceived and performed by John Fisher, on Thursday, February 18, 2021 at 8pm.

 The Boy Scouts are coming to town and my miserable sixth grade life just got worse!
 Fortunately, my friend Eric and I are poised for revenge.